 - Tap Uninstall.

-With the app completely uninstalled, you can install a different touchless payments app like Google Pay.
+With the app completely uninstalled, you can install a different contactless payment app like Google Pay.
 You could also swipe down the Quick Settings and toggle off NFC if you don't intend to use a payments app and don't want the sensor left to be triggered by some random tag.